-The Office of Curriculum and Instructional Support (CIS) is here to assist you to determine the most effective way to maintain learning continuity and ensure student learning outcomes are met as you move course instruction online.
-Links to the resources you will need to successfully deliver your courses online are available below.
-It is strongly recommended you review these materials as the first step in your planning process.
-Additional resources are available on the
+The Office of Curriculum and Instructional Support (CIS) is here to assist you in determining the most effective way to maintain learning continuity and ensure student learning outcomes are met when classes are canceled in advance or unexpectedly.

-If after reviewing the available materials additional assistance and consultation are needed, the CIS staff are available to support you, one-on-one, to plan for and successfully navigate the shift of course instruction online.
+If additional assistance and consultation are needed, the CIS staff are available to support you.
 To obtain assistance, please email

 or call 989-774-3615.

-- What elements of your face-to-face class sessions can be supplemented or replaced by using online content?
+- What elements of your class sessions can be supplemented or replaced by using online content?

-- Which learning continuity options best fit your course?
+- Which options best fit your course?
 For example:

 - Review the following overview videos to consider the available tools:

-The following sections offer ideas for maintaining learning continuity.
+The following sections offer ideas for online content and strategies.
 These suggestions were developed by staff in our office, CMU faculty, and incorporates ideas from peer teaching and learning teams across the country (e.g., Suffolk University Center for Teaching and Scholarly Excellence and Simmons University Faculty Fellows Hub).

 Each idea can be used independently, added to, edited, and/or used in conjunction with elements from other suggestions.
 This collection is not meant to address every possible scenario, and we recognize that every instructional situation is unique.
-Precisely which strategies you implement will be a function of the needs of your class, the anticipated duration of the course displacement, how you prepared your students in advance, and your readiness to use certain tools and systems.
+Precisely which strategies you implement will be a function of the needs of your class, how prepared your students are, and your readiness to use certain tools and systems.

 Adding, Organizing, and Deleting Course Content and Files in Blackboard